-Adding to this mystery was a prophetic word by Jeremiah that all items taken from the House of the Lord to Babylon would be returned (Jeremiah 28:3).
+Adding to this mystery was a prophetic word by by the false prophet Hananiah that all items taken from the House of the Lord to Babylon would be returned (Jeremiah 28:3).

 When Ezra returned to build the second temple in 535 BC, he brought with him all the items taken and the list did not include the Ark of the Covenant (Ezra 1:7-11).

 According to Jewish historian Josephus, after the temple was rebuilt the Holy of Holies sat empty.